Brazil is one of those landmasses that is way too big to try to describe in a single sentence.

-The wines from France, South Africa, and France might not need to be too concerned about any new competition anytime soon, but the Brazilian wines, particularly the sparkling varieties like the Brut Champenoise which comes from the south of this country is exceptionally good.
+The wines from France, South Africa and France might not need to be too concerned about new competition anytime soon, but the Brazilian wines, particularly the sparkling varieties like the Brut Champenoise which comes from the south of Brazil are exceptionally good.

 They also have a few outstanding reds and wonderful rosés, which originate from local wineries based in Minas Gerais and Rio de Janeiro.

-You heard right, Brazil is a country that also gets snow.
-In the southern tip of this country, the temperatures plummet below freezing during the months of winter with occasional snow.
+Brazil is a country that also gets snow.
+In the southern tip of the country, the temperatures plummet below freezing during the months of winter with occasional snow.

-In the south of Brazil, there is a significant German influence which is easy to see in the food, architecture, traditions and even the physical attributes associated with the locals.
+In the south of Brazil, there is significant German influence in food, architecture and traditions.

 This event is known as the 2nd largest beer festival across the globe, shortly after the Oktoberfest in Munich.